Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

 	  end
 	end
 Note that "xcompmgr" is required in order for the opacity to work on start-up without the need to call `xcompmgr &` manually each time.

-### Applications for windows manager

-First we'll want to install an application launcher. "dmenu" is a good option.

-	pacman -S dmenu
-then run it with `dmenu_run`.
-It's usefull to create a shortcut for this, I used the `<mod> + d` keybinding by adding these lines in the rc.lua (under "Key bindings")

-**image viewer** - [feh](https://wiki.archlinux.org/index.php/Feh) (available via pacman)

-Add app viewer in awesome menu, enlarge fonts, change wallpaper, transparicy.
-Install notification manager,